-The Book of Joy: Lasting Happiness in a Changing World, published last fall, is based on five days of talks between His Holiness the Dalai Lama and Archbishop Desmond Tutu in Dharamsala, India.
+The Book of Joy: Lasting Happiness in a Changing World, published in 2016, is based on five days of talks between His Holiness the Dalai Lama and Archbishop Desmond Tutu in Dharamsala, India.
 The leader of the Tibetan community-in-exile and the anti-apartheid crusader have been friends since they met at a gathering of Nobel Laureates years ago, and the week they spent together was punctuated by laughter and a birthday party for the Dalai Lama.

 Below, the book’s editor, Doug Abrams, recalls moderating the discussion between the legendary religious leaders and activists.

 You had the opportunity to spend nearly a week with the Dalai Lama and Tutu.
 Tell me about spending time with them.